warmmike/kubernetes-resume-challenge/README.md

       kubectl -n prometheus-stack port-forward deploy/prometheus-stack-grafana 3000
     ```
   - I want to look at Keda.
-  - Also want to add Prometheus and Grafana, how to view.
   - Also want to create Helm chart.

 - STEP3 (4,5,6) Set Up Kubernetes on Public Cloud